cloud-ark/kubeplus/README.md

 More details on how to use these annotations can be found [here](./details.rst).
 We maintain a table of annotations for Open source Operators that we curate [here](./Operator-annotations.md).

-KubePlus leverages knowledge of relationships between Kubernetes built-in resources and combines that with the CRD annotations mentioned above and builds Kubernetes resource topologies using runtime information.
+KubePlus leverages knowledge of relationships between Kubernetes built-in resources and combines that with the CRD annotations mentioned above and builds runtime Kubernetes resource topologies.
 KubePlus offers a variety of kubectl plugins (see below) that internally leverage this topology information and enable DevOps teams to visualize and monitor their platform workflows.

 ## Cluster-side add-on

-For establishing resource relationships using runtime information, KubePlus provides [binding functions](./details.rst#binding-functions) that can be used in your Kubernetes YAMLs.
+For establishing dynamic resource relationships using runtime information, KubePlus provides [binding functions](./details.rst#binding-functions).
+These can be used in your Kubernetes YAMLs.
 The binding functions are resolved on the cluster-side using runtime information.

 ## KubePlus kubectl Plugins